apenwarr/redo/README.md

 have more parallelism.
 So if you have a lot of CPU cores, redo might build *faster* than make just because it makes better use of them.)

+# The output of 'ps ax' is ugly because of the python interpreter!

+FIXME:
+Yes, this is a general problem with python.
+All the lines in 'ps' end up looking like

+	28460 pts/2 Sl 0:00 /usr/bin/python /path/to/redo-ifchange stuff...

+...which means that the "stuff..." part is often cut off on the right hand side.
+There are gross workarounds to fix this in python, but the easiest fix will be to just rewrite redo in C.  Then it'll look like this:

+	28460 pts/2 Sl 0:00 redo-ifchange stuff...

+...the way it should.

+# Are there examples?

+FIXME: There are some limited ones in the `t/example/` subdir of the redo project.
+The best example is a real, live program using redo as a build process.
+If you switch your program's build process to use redo, please let us know and we can link to it here.

 # What's missing?
 How can I help?